dummifiedme/TheNotebook/NotesVault/73rd Amendment Act of 1992.md

 ### State Election Commission
 - Elections vested with SECs. ([[State Election Commission]])
 - [[State Election Commission#State Election Commissioner | State Election Commissioner]]  to be appointed by the Governor.
-- State legislature will make proper laws as required
+- State legislature will make proper laws as required in all matters relating to the election of the panchayats.

+### Powers and Functions